hypernumbers/hypernumbers/README.md

 Easy aggregation means the end of ‘under management’ where critical insights are buried in core operational spreadsheets from which they are never extracted due to cost and time constraints.

-Becuase Hypernumbers spreadsheets can be organised hierarchically and then queried and summarised using special spreadsheet functions this means that data can be simply rolled-up, aggregated, compared and managed.
+Because Hypernumbers spreadsheets can be organised hierarchically and then queried and summarised using special spreadsheet functions this means that data can be simply rolled-up, aggregated, compared and managed.

 Benefit 5
 ---------